-The level of support will depend on the level of need and falls into three waves.
+The level of support will depend on t he level of need and falls into three wa DOVIDE The level of support will uepenu on u ne level of need and fans into thee no 11000

 Wave What does this mean?
 What might this mean for a student with autism ?
 Wave 1: Universal This is the expectation of High Quality teaching, which means that every pupil is included and their needs are taken into account by all teachers.
 To allow teachers to do this, all students on the SEN register will have a key adult and a Pen Portrait which highlights specific strategies to support them in class.
 Visual timetable Task checklists Use of the 5 point scale Break cards Wave 2: Targeted 1:1 or small group intervention sessions are run by Learning Support Assistants or Teachers.
 Students are placed in these groups according to assessment data.
 Sensory breaks Social Skills intervention Break & lunch club Wave 3: Specialist This is usually where an external specialist may be asked to advise or provide more specialised support where a student has not responded to the strategies already in place in school.
 Consultation with the Bristol Autism Team Tailored support from Speech and Language Therapist